 As the internal brain pressure increases, brain herniation can occur destroying brain matter.
 When brain pressure increases it is possible for parts of the brain to be pushed through holes in the skull creating what is called brain herniation.
 You will be monitored for seizure activity.
 It is important that seizure complications are managed properly.

-During acute phase some form of brain imaging should be done in the form of a CT scan and usually within 72 hours of your accident.
-A catheter is usually placed into the brain to allow for measuring of intracranial pressure to be measured as well as allow extra fluid accumulation to drain.
+During the acute phase, a form of brain imaging, such as a CT scan, should be done usually within 72 hours of your accident.
+A catheter is usually placed into the brain to allow for measuring intracranial pressure to be measured as well as allow extra fluid accumulation to drain.
 Maintaining normal internal brain pressure is necessary to prevent further brain damage.

 Rehabilitation may take days, months to years depending on the severity of your brain injury.
 Rehabilitation is meant to improve your current physical and mental losses so that you can function to some extent in spite of your disabilities.
 You might need a team of specialists from the allied health fields such as speech and language therapists, physical therapists, occupational therapists (to train you for other work), and mental health therapists.

 It is common for TBI patients to go through clinical depression and experience emotional problems.
 Initially, your treatment will be as inpatient rehabilitation and then later can become an outpatient situation.
 Individuals who cannot live independently or with family might require assisted living housing or assisted living professionals in your home.

 As you can see, motorcycle accidents can be quite involved in terms of initial medical care and of course long-term care in terms of rehabilitation.
 Many insurance companies do not cover rehabilitation or only cover it minimally.
 You really need legal assistance.
 Make sure to contact a personal injury law firm as soon as possible to find out what your rights are.